Welfare at EA Durham

 Self Care in EA

 You’re probably getting involved in Effective Altruism because you really want to make an impact.
-Me too!
 Sometimes it can be easy to start to base your self-worth on how much you think you’re making an impact, especially when you’re spending a lot of time thinking about effective altruism!
 Here are some helpful articles and links to encourage you to think creatively and positively about making a change:

 Welfare resources within the EA community: